GraysonGrzadzielewski/Capstone/README.txt

 Grayson Grzadzielewski ggrzado1@rams.shepherd.edu
 Installation

+Because PyTorch varies by OS, specific commands are required to download it for your system.
+If none of the commands below work, see

+For Windows OS

+$ pip install torch===1.7.0 torchvision===0.8.1 torchaudio===0.7.0 -f https://download.pytorch.org/whl/torch_stable.html

+For Linux OS

+$ pip install torch torchvision

+For Mac OS

+$ pip install torch torchvision torchaudio

-To install the requirements for this repo, either use the requirements.txt file to download dependencies, or do
+To install the requirements for this repo, either use the requirements.txt file by doing to download dependencies by doing

+$ pip install -r requirements.txt

+Or install with setup.py by cding into the repo’s directory and doing

 $ pip install .